DusanCojic/Web-Store-API/README.md

-# 🏪 Store Management System (IEP Project 2025)
+# 🏪 Store Management System

 This project implements a **multi-user store management system** using **Python**, **Flask**, **SQLAlchemy**, **Docker**, and **Ethereum smart contracts** (via **Ganache**).
-It was developed as part of the **IEP 2025 project** and demonstrates containerized microservices for user management, store operations, and blockchain-based payment handling.
+It demonstrates containerized microservices for user management, store operations, and blockchain-based payment handling.

 ---